Stoke Me a Clipper: Production

 Going solo for Series VII had worried Doug Naylor.
 To help him with the writing duties he hired a small group of writers.
 Paul Alexander, a Jasper Carrott writing regular, was the first one to help out.
 This was a new situation to Naylor having previously had control over every script.
 He would however re-write and edit each script to make them fit into the Red Dwarf's creative pedigree.

 This episode featured a large number of famous guest actors.
-Scottish-born Hollywood movie veteran Brian Cox played the Medieval English King while British comedy actress Sarah Alexander portrayed his French Queen.
+Scottish-born Hollywood movie veteran Brian Cox played the medieval English king while British comedy actress Sarah Alexander portrayed his French queen.
 English actor Ken Morley portrayed the German commander Captain Voorhese.
 British television actress Alison Senior portrayed Princess Bonjella.

-Andy Gell also appeared as a Soldier.
+Andy Gell also appeared as a soldier.
 The crocodile used in the episode is credited as being named Allison, supplied by London Zoo, despite the fact that it is clearly a rubber prop.
-The medieval scenes were staged with the aid of the Mediaeval Combat Society and the Plantagenet Medieval Archery and Combat Society.
+The medieval scenes were staged with the aid of the Medieval Combat Society and the Plantenant Medieval Archery and Combat Society.

 Chris Barrie had decided to leave the series at this point, and had committed to four more episodes, but was written out in the second episode anyway, allowing more time to develop Kochanski's character, who would be arriving in the next episode.
 This episode marks the original Rimmer hologram's final 'real' appearance in series VII, with his other appearances taking the forms of flashbacks and dream sequences.
 In Series VIII Chris Barrie would portray a resurrected human form of Rimmer.
 He would reappear as the original hologram Rimmer again in Red Dwarf: Back to Earth.

 The German base scene was filmed at RAF Northolt, and the medieval scenes were filmed at Newark Priory.